LKedward/focal-docs/docs/events.md

 To explicitly keep track of enqueued operations on the host, we can use event objects issued with each command.

 If an out-of-order command queue is used, then additional consideration must be made for inter-dependencies between the operations enqueued;
-this is enabled by command queue barriers and prerequisite events.
+this is enabled by command queue barriers and dependencies.

 ## 1. Event objects